Arsenii-Girchenko/Stepik_DataScience_Tasks/Readme.md

-# This is a sent of colutions of tasks I solved during Data Science course at Stepik platform
+# This is a set of colutions of tasks I solved during Data Science course at Stepik platform